rschroll/rmcl/README.md

 database stores this information by version, so it knows when it must be recalculated.

-rmcl does some simple caching of document contents after it is downloaded.
-It currently only keeps the most recent contents, but we hope to build a more sophisticated caching system soon.

 ### Handles Authentication

 The reMarkable cloud requires two tokens: The *device token* identifies